Student Finance 2026/27 Applications Are Open: What to Sort Before the 15 May Deadline

 What the 2026/27 maintenance loan actually pays

-The maximum maintenance loan rose by 2.71 percent for 2026/27, which is the inflation uplift set in the spring 2026 announcement.
+Quick read first.
+The maximum maintenance loan rose by 2.71 percent for 2026/27.
+Is the inflation uplift set in the spring 2026 announcement.
 The headline figures, before any household-income reduction, are these.

 The tuition fee loan covers the fees your university charges up to the national cap.
 For 2026/27 that cap is £9,790 for a standard full-time undergraduate course at an approved provider, up from £9,535 in 2025/26.
 Tuition fee loans are paid directly to the university, you never see the money.